aiven/devportal/docs/products/mysql/howto/connect-with-python.rst

 .. literalinclude:: /code/products/mysql/connect.py

-This code creates a PostgreSQL client and connects to the database.
+This code creates a MySQL client and connects to the database.
 It creates a table, inserts some values, fetches them and prints the output.

 To run the code::